lingyixu/GCP-DNN-Cancer-Diagnosis/README.md

 * About image tiling:
 We use `openslide` and self-defined funtions to tile large tissue slides.
 Reference: [HistCNN](https://github.com/javadnoorb/HistCNN).
 For small datasets, we let Python do tiling and then upload tiles to Google Cloud Bucket.
-For large datasets like TCGA, we are utilizing Kubernetes through [Google Cloud GKE](https://cloud.google.com/kubernetes-engine) to speed up the process and improve algorithm scalability.
+For large datasets like TCGA, we are utilizing docker and Kubernetes through [Google Cloud GKE](https://cloud.google.com/kubernetes-engine) to speed up the process and improve algorithm scalability.
 After tiling, we save tiles into _TensorFlow TFRecords_ and use them as inputs of our model.

 * About class imbalance: